Tender Smoked Ribs – Fall off the bone 3-2-1 Method

 Preheat your smoker to 225°F (107°C) using a digital thermometer and add some smoking wood (like apple, hickory, or mesquite) to the coals or wood chips.

-Best Ribs for Smoking
+Choosing the Best Pork Ribs for Your Smoker

 3-2-1 Method – How to Smoke Ribs